cedadev/S3-netcdf-python/README.md

 ### Filenames and file hierarchy of CFA files
 As noted above, CFA files actually consist of a single **master-array** file and many **sub-array** files.
 These **subarray-files** are referred to by their filepath or URI in the partition matrix.
 To easily associate the **sub-array** files with the **master-array** file, a naming convention and file structure is used:

-* The [CFA conventions](http://www.met.reading.ac.uk/~david/cfa/0.4/) dictate that the file extension for a CFA-netCDF file should be `nca`
+* The [CFA conventions](http://www.met.reading.ac.uk/~david/cfa/0.4/) dictate that the file extension for a CFA-netCDF file should be `.nca`
 * A directory is created in the same directory / same root URI as the **master-array** file.
 This directory has the same name **master-array** file without the `.nca` extension
 * In this directory all of the **sub-array** files are contained.
 These subarray files follow the naming convention: